 Instruction will require academic cooperative courses to give students "hands-on" experiences in government functions.
 The Government program has a foreign language requirement attached to it that will complete most four-year institution requirements.
 Completing a Government program can expand opportunities in teaching, law school, and other related areas of public policy.

-POLITICAL SCIENCE (GOVERNMENT), FIELD OF STUDY ASSOCIATE OF ARTS
+POLITICAL SCIENCE (GOVERNMENT), Field of Study